LexiFi/landmarks/README.md

 The example directory contains instructions to instrument some caml projects: the ocaml compiler, the coq proof system and omake.
 These scripts are very fragile (as they need to patch the build systems to add the ppx-extension and to link with the right archives).
-You will to adapt them if you want to benchmark other versions.
+You will need to adapt them if you want to benchmark other versions.

 Instrumenting with OCAMLPARAM